eth-cscs/sarus/doc/install/installation.rst

 At run time, Sarus takes its configuration options from a file named *sarus.json*.
 This file must be placed in the directory specified to CMake with ``SYSCONFDIR``, e.g. ``cmake -DSYSCONFDIR=/opt/sarus/default/etc``.
 If not specified, ``SYSCONFDIR`` defaults to ``CMAKE_INSTALL_PREFIX/etc``.
-For reference, a template with a default configuration named *sarus.json.example* is created in ``SYSCONFDIR`` as part of the installation step.
+A *sarus.json* file with a minimal configuration is created in ``SYSCONFDIR`` as part of the installation step.

-Here we will highlight some key settings to complete a baseline configuration.
+Here we will highlight some key settings which form a baseline configuration.
 For the full details about configuration options and the structure of *sarus.json* please consult the :doc:`/config/configuration_reference`.